 - Equity and Social Justice (2010)

-The Equity & Social Justice ordinance identifies focus areas and supports the development of policies and actions that improve fairness and opportunity in county government organizational practices, including all employment practices such as hiring, training, retention and promotion and business practices such as contracting, procurement and grant writing.
-The Equity and Social Justice Strategic Plan (2016-2022) is a blueprint for change, mutually created by King County employees and community partners.
+The Equity & Social Justice ordinance identifies focus areas and supports the development of policies and actions that improve fairness and opportunity in county government organizational practices, such as contracting and procurement.
+The Equity and Social Justice Strategic Plan (2016–2022) is a blueprint for change, mutually created by King County employees and community partners.